Home

 All about Hawaiite and Larvikite Properties

 Know all about Hawaiite and Larvikite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Larvikite belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Larvikite is Phaneritic.
 Hawaiite appears Dull and Soft and Larvikite appears Shiny.
-The luster of Hawaiite is not available while that of Larvikite is subvitreous to dull.
+The luster of Hawaiite is while that of Larvikite is subvitreous to dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Larvikite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Larvikite are cemetery markers, commemorative tablets, creating artwork.

 Compare Igneous Rocks